 Historical Paskapoo Slopes guards secrets in Calgary, Alberta, Canada.

 Note: Current 2016 - 2017 construction has closed many access options for this dwindling inner-city wilderness sanctuary and research will be necessary to find ways to enjoy what remains of this historic landmark.
+There are several access options from the top of the ridge.
 This post remains as a nostalgic reminder of what once was.

 The swamp hosting a stand of bulrushes is alive with the sound of rubbing insect wings and hidden amphibious creatures enjoying the sun's warmth.